datacarpentry/archive-datacarpentry/lessons/python/06-merging-data.md

 # Merging data with pandas

+In many "real world" cases, the datasets we want ot use come in multiple files.
+To make use such data for analyses, we often have to merge them  into a single data frame.

+Loading pandas in ipython:
 ```python
 In [1]: import pandas as pd
 ```

+Reading the data from our text files:
 ```python
 In [2]: surveys = pd.read_csv('data/surveys.csv', keep_default_na=False, na_values=[""])
 In [3]: species = pd.read_csv('data/species.csv', keep_default_na=False, na_values=[""])
 ```

+Inspect the data frame to identify a "join key" (column common to both data frames).
+If we're lucky, they'll have the same name in both data frames; otherwise, we'll need some knowledge about the dataset to find one.
+In this case, the "species" column in the "surveys" dataframe and the "species_id" column in the "species" data frame.
 ```python
 In [4]: surveys
 Out[4]: